 Now for some more stats!

-46. Videos represent 25% of all ads on Instagram; does that mean you should use video in your ads?
+- In 2016, videos represented 25% of all ads.
+And it’s shown that videos get more engagements.
+Does that mean you should use video in your ads?
 Maybe… what does your audience want?

 Ride the Wave and Follow the Changes